tc39/proposal-binary-ast/README.md

 The grammar provides the set of all possible node kinds and their ordered properties, which we expect to be monotonically growing.
 However, not all vendors will support all nodes at any given time.
 To this end, each file contains a header of a list of nodes and their properties that the file expects to be used.
 For example, suppose the grammar currently provides a `FunctionExpression` node that includes an `isAsync` property.
 If a file expects async functions to be supported, it would include a `FunctionExpression` entry that includes `isAsync` in the list of properties.
 If a node or property in the header is not supported by the implementation, an error is thrown.

 The header solves the versioning problem, forwards compatibility, and backwards compatibility.
-It also acts as structural compression: node kinds are to be referred to by their index in the header instead of their name.
+It also maintains the expected behavior of JavaScript parsers with respect to new features, insofar as parsing a correctly formatted file fails if a parser encounters a feature that the engine does not implement, rather than relying upon a monolithic version number.
+Finally, it acts as structural compression: node kinds are to be referred to by their index in the header instead of their name.

 To save file space, presets will be supported (e.g., ES2015).